Thursday, June 18, 2026

 King's Indian Defense: position after 1.d4 Nf6 2.c4 g6

 Sharp and aggressive.
-Black accepts a space disadvantage in the center, fianchettoes the dark-square bishop, and aims for a kingside attack with ...f5, ...f4, and ...g5-g4.
+In the King's Indian Defense, Black accepts a space disadvantage in the center, fianchettoes the dark-square bishop, and aims for a kingside attack with ...f5, ...f4, and ...g5-g4.
 ECO codes E60-E99.
 Main lines: Classical (Mar del Plata), Samisch, Four Pawns Attack, Fianchetto, and Averbakh.

-The KID is one of the most theoretically demanding Black openings.
-Each main line requires precise move orders, and White has several venom-filled options.
+The KID is one of the more theoretically demanding Black openings.
+Each main line requires precise move orders, and White has several sharp options.
 Best for tactical players who love piece sacrifices on the kingside and don't mind memorizing 15+ moves of theory.
 Not recommended below 1500.

 The Grunfeld Defense (1.d4 Nf6 2.c4 g6 3.Nc3 d5)